 The participation fee does not include:

-- Pre-course coaching, marking assignment or exams, processing ASA or Sail Canada certifications, ASA or Sail Canada Membership
+- Pre-course coaching, marking assignment or exams, processing ASA or Sail Canada certifications, ASA or Sail Canada Membership (this is covered by the relevant Certification Fees)

 - Travel to or from SVG